gramoli/gramoli.github.io/_posts/2025-02-29-the-tragedy-of-meme-coins.md

 The TRUMP token is now referred to as a meme coin.
 The reason is that the address that created the coin, 6p6xgHyF7AeE6TZkSmFsko444wqoP15icUSqi2jfGiPN, also holds memecoins like “Mark Cuban Meme”.
-These coins are identified by addresses ending with "pump", which seeminlgy indicates that there were produced with the pump.fun launchpad, which is known to faciliate the launch of memecoins on the Solana blockchain platform [[3]](https://www.trmlabs.com/post/tracing-trump).
+These coins are identified by addresses ending with "pump", which seeminlgy indicates that they were produced with the pump.fun launchpad, which is known to faciliate the launch of memecoins on the Solana blockchain platform [[3]](https://www.trmlabs.com/post/tracing-trump).